arktn/discord-giveaway-bot/README.md

 ## Start

-`After you have filled in everything in the config.json file just hit the start-bot.bat file and your bot will start automatically.`
+`After you have filled in the config.json file use the start-bot.bat file to start your bot automatically.`

 ![Example2](https://i.imgur.com/Yeu5CXZ.gif)